nayname/docs/README.md

-# Cosmos EVM Documentation
+# Cosmos Documentation Hub

-Documentation for Cosmos EVM, a framework for running Ethereum Virtual Machine (EVM) on Cosmos SDK chains with IBC support.
+Documentation for all parts of the Cosmos Stack.

+> [!NOTE]
+> This is a work in progress.
+More components (IBC, CometBFT, etc) will be migrated in the near future.

 ## Project Structure

-- `docs/next/` - Active development documentation
+- `docs/<product>/next/` - Active development documentation
-- `docs/v0.4.x/` - Frozen version documentation
+- `docs/<product>/<version>` - Versioned documentation, by major release.
-- `scripts/versioning/` - Documentation versioning tools (see [README](scripts/versioning/README.md))
+- `scripts/versioning/` - Versioning automation - see [README](scripts/versioning/README.md).
-- `snippets/` - Shared React components
+- `snippets/` - Custom components - Due to platform limitations, components cannot be versioned.
+However, it is possible to feed specific / versioned data to a component through a prop in the import (see `docs/evm/v0.4.x/documentation/evm-compatibility/eip-reference.mdx` for a working example).

 ## Contributing

+> [!IMPORTANT]
+> Previous versions will only be edited under specific circumstances.
+All external contributions should be within the 'next' directory.

 Fork the repository